Skip to Content

 There are plenty of road cuts in Hillsboro where you might find mica specimens.
 Collectors usually visit these road cuts to collect amethyst, blue, or rose quartz crystals.
 But if you are lucky, let’s hope they left the mica specimens alone.

-Milner has an area to the southwest where you can find mica books.
+Milner has an area southwest where you can find mica books.
 Books are sizeable individual mica crystals that are several feet across.
 You may or may not find such large specimens, but it’s definitely worth a try!

 Near Culloden, there are plenty of mines and prospects just four miles to the north where you can find mica specimens.